stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/03-ai/16-04-2025-03-01-ai-capabilities.md

 ### Refactoring and Debugging Intelligence in brownfield code

-Basic code generation is common and is fairly trivial now; the true measure of an AI or developer is their ability to effectively refactor, debug and troubleshoot, build upon brownfield evolving codebases.
+Basic code generation is common and is fairly trivial now; The true measure of an AI or developer is their ability to handle tasks like AI refactoring, deep debugging, and troubleshooting evolving brownfield codebases.

 The best AI assistants are like that senior developer who can glance at an error message and immediately say, "Ah, check your authentication middleware – you're probably missing a token refresh."